 Arthur took out his pencil from his pocket (he always carried a pencil) and drew two small dots on one end of the stone, and then a long curving line on the other.

 He turned the rock over so they could see all the little spidery lines in the cracks.

-"It's a like a map!" the little girl said.
+"It's a like a map!" the child said.

 Then sunshine came, and the rock began to sparkle.

-The little girl nodded.
-She held the stone that was a rainbow and a mouse and a map and a treasure tightly in her hand.
-"It's my treasure stone," she said.
+The child nodded, holding tightly the stone that was a rainbow and a mouse and a map and a treasure.
+"It's my treasure stone," the child said.
 "I can see that now."

 What kind of treasures do you see?